Aas-hish/TabLayout-with-Viewpager/README.md

 # TabLayout-with-Viewpager
-This is whole code for intregating Tab Layout with viewpager in andriod studio
+This is whole code for integrating Tab Layout with viewpager in andriod studio